ellapollack/juce-plugin-ci/README.md

 ---

-## How to build your first audio plugin:
+## How to build your audio plugin:

 #### From the command line: